 E. GRANT OF RIGHTS.
-The Customer hereby gives AMLP permission to access the Customer’s premises at all reasonable times for the purposes of installing, inspecting, testing, reading, maintaining, repairing, replacing or removing AMLP’s meters, equipment or appliances.
+The The Customer hereby gives AMLP permission to access the Customer’s premises at all reasonable times for the purposes of installing, inspecting, testing, reading, maintaining, repairing, replacing or removing AMLP’s meters, equipment or appliances.
 If access is refused or is otherwise not provided, AMLP may take such corrective action as it deems necessary, including suspending service until access is obtained.
 The Customer shall be responsible for all costs incurred by AMLP to obtain such access.
 The Customer shall pay all such charges in full before service will be restored or any new service will be supplied.

 F. INTERFERENCE AND TAMPERING PROHIBITED.
 No person, unless expressly authorized by AMLP in writing, shall disconnect, remove, inspect or otherwise tamper with any meter or other equipment or facilities owned by AMLP.
 Neither Customer, nor anyone acting on the Customer’s behalf, shall break any seals or change any settings to AMLP’s meters or equipment.
-Upon request, AMLP will temporarily relocate meters (which shall not include service equipment) at no additional cost to accommodate construction projects at the service location.
+Upon request, AMLP will temporarily relocate meters (which shall not include distribution service equipment) to accommodate construction projects at the service location.
 The Customer shall be responsible for the safekeeping of AMLP’s meters and equipment, which includes taking all reasonable precautions to prevent damage or interference therewith.
 AMLP may impose any additional reasonable conditions as it deems necessary for the protection of its equipment and facilities.
 The Customer shall be responsible for all costs associated with any damage or interference with AMLP’s meters and/or equipment, including the cost of repairs or replacements as determined by AMLP in its sole discretion.
 AMLP reserves the right to suspend or discontinue service until full restitution is made and to take other reasonable measures to ensure the safety and protection of its property.
-In addition, any person found tampering with such AMLP equipment or meters may be subject to a fine or imprisonment, or both, as provided by G.L. c.
+In addition, any person found tampering with such AMLP equipment or meters will be subject to a fine or imprisonment, or both, as provided by G.L. c.
 164, Section 126 or other applicable law.

 G. MULTIPLE DWELLING UNITS AND BUILDINGS.
 Separate dwelling units, whether within the same building or in separate buildings on the same premises, shall be separately metered and considered as separate Customers, whenever practicable.
 AMLP shall be supplied with a simplified plan and each unit in the building shall be designated by an appropriate number for identification purposes.
 If a residence is converted to multiple units, or for some other reason it becomes impracticable in the judgment of AMLP to separately meter individual dwelling units, service may be supplied through one meter under the applicable residential or general service rate.
 Customers who wish to use a single meter to measure total consumption shall bring wiring to a central point.
 The wiring and location of the central point shall be subject to AMLP’s approval.
 AMLP shall not be required to install separate service for any garage, barn, or other out-building if such service may be supplied from the main premises.
 Landlord customers shall comply with the requirements of the State Sanitary Code.